These DIY patriotic painted lawn decorations are really easy to make and are a fun addition to your outdoor Memorial Day or Independence Day decor.

-Since my stars were still a little small, I decided to paint them on a background which would make them stand out a little more.
+Since my stars were still a little small, I decided to paint them on a background which makes them stand out more.

 To do this, I sprayed blue spray paint* around the outside of the stencil to create a square outline.

-Then I moved the stencil out of the way and filled in the middle of the square with the blue.
+Then I moved the stencil out of the way and filled in the middle of the square with the color.

 Finally, I put the stencil back and used the white spray paint* to paint the white star in the middle.

-To get the cleanest image, make sure to hold the can straight down, about 4″ above the ground.
+To get the cleanest edges, make sure to hold the can straight down, about 4″ above the ground.

-Also, if you’re spraying in an area that has a lot of mulch or leaves (like I was here), it helps to move the loose bits out of the way before you start spraying…otherwise, the air from the spray paint will move them around and you won’t get clean edges.
-(That’s experience talking.)
+Also, if you’re spraying in an area that has a lot of mulch or leaves (like I was here), it helps to move the loose bits out of the way before you start spraying.
+Otherwise, the air from the spray paint will move them around and you’ll get jagged edges.

-After I did the first one (just to make sure it would turn out), I did all of the blue squares.
+After I did the first one (just to make sure it would turn out), I painted all of the rest of the squares first.

 The whole thing took less than half an hour!

-Another great thing?
-Since the paint is meant to be outdoors, you can make these DIY 4th of July painted lawn decorations a few days ahead of time…less work to do on the day of the party!
+Since the paint is meant to be outdoors, you can make these DIY patriotic painted lawn decorations a few days ahead of time.

 A lot of the paint will come off when you mow the lawn, though, so you’ll have to plan around that.